 What are meme stocks and why are they so controversial?
 In fact, this is a question that has led to various debates by investors of all experience levels.
 Some are on board with the social media-fueled movement.
-Others believe it’s reckless investing that will lead to larger concerns in the future.
-Let’s take a deeper look at this investment trend that has taken the American market by storm.
+Others believe it’s reckless investing that will lead to larger problems in the future.
+Let’s take a deeper look at this investment trend that has taken the American markets by storm.

 What Are Meme Stocks by Definition?

 The term “meme stocks” has become the center of attention for investors throughout the end of 2021 and much of 2022.
 Along with cryptocurrencies, it’s the most controversial topic within the financial industry at the moment.

 So, what are meme stocks exactly?
 A meme stock is any publicly-traded company that is facing excessive trading volume from retail investors on social media.
 In general, it’s a stock that is going “viral” on various social media platforms that leads to skyrocketing share prices.

 This all began with a community of investors on the Reddit forum “WallStreetBets” who recognized a trend of large hedge funds that were shorting GameStop (NYSE: GME) stock.
 Specifically, these hedge funds believed GameStop had a bearish outlook due to the closure of stores throughout the country.
 Therefore, they decided to bet against or “short” the stock.